sparkflows/sparkflows-docs/docs/mlops/admin-guide/online-model-serving.rst

 Configure the below from the MLOps tab in Admin page.
 Representative examples for the same can be seen in the screenshot below:

+* mlops.mlflow.deploy.mode => Should be set to `fire_mlops_server`
 * mlops.target.deployment
-* mlops.kubeflow.username
-* mlops.kubeflow.password
-* mlops.kubeflow.config.path
+* mlops.kubeflow.username => Should be left empty if Sparkflows is deployed in Kubernetes cluster
+* mlops.kubeflow.password => Should be left empty if Sparkflows is deployed in Kubernetes cluster
+* mlops.kubeflow.config.path => Should be left empty if Sparkflows is deployed in Kubernetes cluster
 * mlops.docker.registry.sparkflows
-* mlops.kubeflow.hostport
+* mlops.kubeflow.hostport => Should be left empty if Sparkflows is deployed in Kubernetes cluster
 * mlops.aws.s3.endpoint.url
 * mlops.aws.s3.ignore.tls
-* mlops.kubernetes.config.path
+* mlops.kubernetes.config.path => Should be left empty if Sparkflows is deployed in Kubernetes cluster
 * mlops.docker.context.path
 * mlops.kubeflow.namespace
 * mlops.fire.server.jar.name